When to plant Luffa in Gordon County, GA

 Gordon County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is April 6 and first fall frost is October 30.

-Gordon County County sits in USDA Zone 8a.
+Gordon County sits in USDA Zone 8a.
 Luffa grows reliably in zones 6a through 11b, so it's a good fit here.

-Can Luffa grow in Gordon County County's climate?
+Can Luffa grow in Gordon County's climate?

 Your Gordon County Garden Planner — Free